-- Using the Add or import button at the upper left corner of the dialog, and selecting Folder from the displayed options menu - Hitting the Insert key on the keyboard - Right-clicking the parent folder, and selecting New folder from the context menu riease make sure to rollow the guidelines for folder hames.
+- Using the Add or import button at the upper left corner of the dialog, and selecting Folder from the displayed options menu - Hitting the Insert key on the keyboard - Right-clicking the parent folder, and selecting New folder from the context menu

-The new folder is created with a default name (e. g.
-New folder (3)) and default identifier (e. g.
-[NEWFOLDER3].
+The new folder is created with a default name (e.g. New folder (3)) and default identifier (e.g. [NEWFOLDER3].
 Since the default values are most definitively about to be changed, the new folder is immediately set into direct inline edit mode, which allows the user to simply start typing to change the folder name.

 Please make sure to follow the guidelines for folder names.